harness/developer-hub/docs/chaos-engineering/technical-reference/probes/slo-probe.md

    </td>
    <td>N/A <code>type: boolean</code>
    </td>
-   <td>The <code>stopOnFailure</code> can be set to true/false to stop or continue the experiment execution after probe fails
+   <td>The <code>stopOnFailure</code> can be set to true/false to stop or continue the experiment execution after probe fails.
    </td>
   </tr>
   <tr>